ParvathyPadmakumar/ACM-30day-Challenge-ParvathyPadmakumar/ReadMe.md

 ### ⚙️ Methods Applied

-- Imputation of missing values using mean/median
+- Imputation of missing values using mean for nominal data and median for categorical data
 - Outlier treatment using IQR method
 - Encoding of categorical features using OneHotEncoding
 - Feature scaling using StandardScaler
-- Model training with Logistic Regression and Random Forest
+- Model training with Logistic Regression,Lasso,Ridge and Random Forest
+- Comparison of model before data cleaning and model after data cleaning,outlier removal and feature selection using random forest

 ### 📏 Evaluation Metrics

-- Accuracy
-- Precision
-- Recall
+- Boxplot
-- F1-Score
+- Random forest classification
-- Confusion Matrix
+- Mean square error of linear,lasso,ridge,randomforest
+- R2 score of linear,lasso,ridge,randomforest